-Mallika Kaur is a lawyer and writer who focuses on human rights with a specialization in gender and minority issues.
-Kaur has worked with victim-survivors of gendered violence for two decades, including as an emergency room crisis counselor, expert witness on intimate partner violence and sexual violence, researcher, and attorney.
-In South Asia, Kaur has worked on a range of issues including farmer suicides, female feticide, and transitional and transformative justice.
-In the United States, she has worked on issues of post-9/11 violence, policing practices, political asylum, and racial discrimination.
-She’s practiced family law in California including as counsel at ADZ Law, a San Francisco Bay Area family law and victims’ rights firm.
+Mallika Kaur is an author, lawyer, teacher and community organizer who focuses on human rights with a specialization in gender and minority issues.
+She has worked with victim-survivors of gendered violence for two decades, including as an emergency room crisis counselor, expert witness on domestic violence and sexual violence, researcher, and attorney.

 Education